top of page

 Relax your abdomen and breathe through your nose.

-Now, bring your attention to the rhythm of your breath, observe the inhalations and exhalations.
+Now, bring your attention to the rhythm of your breath, and observe the inhalations and exhalations.

 On your inhalation, listen for the sound of "So."